louisleeshinghim/delalomo/README.md

 ## Bill of materials

 <p align="justify">Let's gather the parts on the bill of materials, BOM (<a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/billofmaterials.xlsx">download here</a>).
 Most parts are available on <a href = "https://www.digikey.com/"> DigiKey</a>.
 Therefore, the BOM includes the Digikey Part Number. <a href = "https://www.mouser.com/"> Mouser</a> is also good.
 The parts costed US$ 42 (~HK$ 326) in late 2024.
-To get the correct parts, please check the photographic guide in the directory Fabrication files.
+To get the correct parts, please check the photographic guide under the directory <a href = "https://github.com/louisleeshinghim/delalomo/tree/main/Fabrication%20files"> Fabrication files</a>.
 The following tools are needed.</p>

 <details>
 <summary>Click <b><i>here</i></b> to show the bill of materials </summary>

 | Item | Model number | Footprint | Quantity |